 Working with brands, factories, and workers for a safer textile and garment industry

-The International Accord for Health and Safety in the Textile and Garment Industry promotes workplace safety through independent safety inspections, training programs, and a complaints mechanism for workers.
+The International Accord promotes workplace health and safety through independent safety inspections, training programs, and a complaints mechanism for workers.

-The International Accord is a legally binding agreement between global garment brands and global trade unions with a mission to ensure workplace health and safety in the textile and garment industry.
+The International Accord for Health and Safety in the Garment and Textile Industry (International Accord) is a legally binding agreement between garment brands and trade unions to ensure worker health and safety in the textile and garment industry.

-“The signatories to the Agreement recognise that safe workplaces cannot be assured in the long term without the active participation of the people who work in them.”
+“The signatories to the Agreement recognise that safe workplaces cannot be assured in the long term without the active participation of the people who work in them.” –

 Preamble, The International Accord for Health and Safety in the Textile Sector (November 2023)